laborer/stcflash/README.md

 [Python](http://www.python.org) (>=2.6) and its serial port extension model [pySerial](http://pyserial.sf.net/) are required to run stcflash.
-Python is most likely pre-installed if you are using a mainstream Linux distribution.
-Module pySerial, on the other hand, might need to be installed manually.
+Python is most likely pre-installed if you are using a mainstream Linux distribution or OS X.  Module pySerial, on the other hand, might need to be installed manually.
 For example, on Ubuntu, you must install package python-serial (or python3-serial for Python 3) to get pySerial.
 For operating system without a package management system